 Download the complete C# source code (you’ll need to set up a project, and include Irony via NuGet)

 This code is provided with blessings from my boss.
-If you want to show your gratitude, and think your organisation could use a Digital Asset Management system, then please check out the Freestyle Partners Digital Asset Management (DAM) system.
+If you want to show your gratitude, and think your organisation could use a system to organise your files, then please check out the Freestyle Partners Digital Asset Management (DAM) system.